tgdbepe4/OSM-sac_scale-map-creating-with-tilemaker/README.md

 ### switzerland_style.json
 In this file the look and feel is described, e.E. if a river is persent in which colour and if the river name is shown.
 This file has to be part of the tileserver-php configuration.
 Without this file there is nothing to see!
 Check this blog https://blog.kleunen.nl/blog/tilemaker-generate-map.
 The original file was at many places modified, extended and re ordered.
-Please the complete file for the source.
+Please check the complete file for the source.
+#### 2D and 3D
+Near at the end of the "*style.json" add this to make 3D buildings visible:

+    {
+      "id": "building-3d",
+      "type": "fill-extrusion",
+      "source": "openmaptiles",
+      "source-layer": "building",
+      "minzoom": 14,
+      "layout": {"visibility": "visible"},
+      "paint": {
+        "fill-extrusion-color": "rgba(203, 198, 198, 1)",
+        "fill-extrusion-height": {
+          "property": "render_height",
+          "type": "identity"
+        },
+        "fill-extrusion-base": {
+          "property": "render_min_height",
+          "type": "identity"
+        },
+        "fill-extrusion-opacity": 0.9
+      }
+    },
+If the fill-extrusion-opacity is lower 0.9 then you see the steets going through the buildings which is not very nice.
+For reason the building-3d part should be near by the end of the file.
+An other problem viwe 3D buildings is that house number are always place on the ground.
+This has the effect, that are shown at a strange place.
+For this reason there are two HTML files used, one for 2D with house numbers and one for 3D without house numbers.

 ## Tileserver for testing
 To serve your tiles use the demonstration server: